chariotsolutions/aws-examples/two_buckets_and_a_lambda/README.md

 ### Example Web-App

-In addition to demonstrating the "two buckets" processing Lambda, this example also provides examples of uploading the files to S3.
-It is implemented as a simple web-app, using API Gateway to serve both static content and two Lambda-backed endpoints (`/api/credentials` and `/api/signedurl`).
-To simplify the example, I use "proxy" integations for all three.
+In addition to the "processing" Lambda, this project also demonstrates two ways to upload a file from the browser to S3:

+* A signed URL, which allows anyone with the URL to upload a file using built-in browser functionality.
+The URL is limited to a single named file (S3 key), with a specified content type, uploaded via HTTP PUT.
+I do not set an expiration time, but the URL is effectively limited by the expiration of the Lambda's credentials.

+* Limited-scope credentals, which lets the browser use the AWS JavaScript SDK to perform the upload.
+These credentials are again limited to a single file, but give the caller the flexibility to set content-type and other metadata, and to use a multi-part upload.

-The client-side JavaScript code is intended as a tutorial, so breaks out the various steps as separate functions and does not rely on chained promises.
+The client-side JavaScript doesn't try to be too clever: it breaks out the various steps as separate functions, and does not rely on chained promises.
 It also creates the two operational functions in global scope, and explicitly attaches them to the buttons in HTML.
-Scroll to the end of the file to see this function.
+I'll be honest, I use JavaScript under duress.

 There is one bit of the JavaScript that requires some extra explanation